mvolkmann/blog/src/swift/Localization.md

 Repeat the steps above for each language that requires platform-specific translations.

+### More Strings Catalog Editor Features

+The "Filter" input can be used to filter the list of translations to those that contain given text in their key or translation.

+Any table column heading can be clicked to sort the rows on that column in either ascending or descending order.

 ## Strings Files

 These were used before iOS 17.